richardohrvall/richardohrvall/content/publication/2020_1_birth_order_politician.en.md

 # More detail can easily be written below +++ using *Markdown* and $\rm \LaTeX$ math code.
 +++
-Accepted for publication in Journal of Politics
+Accepted for publication in *Journal of Politics*.